 NOW THEREFORE THE PARTIES AGREE AS FOLLOWS:

-The parties to this agreement are Breathitt County High Schools, Jackson Independent School and Riverside Christian Academy. (hereinafter “the schools”)
+The parties to this agreement are Breathitt County School District, Jackson City Independent School District and Riverside Christian Academy. (hereinafter “the schools”)

 This agreement is entered into by the parties pursuant to the provisions of KRS 65.210 through KRS 65.300 and the parties, pursuant to the agreement, may jointly exercise any or all of the powers and privileges conferred upon inter-local cooperative agreement participants by those statutes.

-This agreement shall be administered by a board composed of the one (1) representative of each party, who shall be its superintendent; one (1) representative from Breathitt Area Technology Center, who shall be principal; one (1) representative from HCTC, who shall be vice president, advancement and organizational development; and a number of business and industry representatives, who shall be from each high-demand sector related to the pathways of The Academy and at least three (3) from the local workforce development boards in the surrounding counties.
-The Board shall be known as The Breathitt County ATC Healthcare Academy Steering Committee.
+This agreement shall be administered by a board composed of the one (1) representative of each party, who shall be its superintendent; one (1) representative from Breathitt Area Technology Center, who shall be principal; one (1) representative from Hazard Community and Technical College System (HCTC), who shall be vice president, advancement and organizational development; and a number of business and industry representatives, who shall be from each high-demand sector related to the pathways of The Academy and at least three (3) from the local workforce development boards in the surrounding counties.
+The Board shall be known as The Breathitt County ATC Academy Steering Committee.
 Unless otherwise provided by law, the Board shall act pursuant to a favorable vote of a majority of its members present at a meeting consisting of a quorum, and a quorum shall be defined as having nine (9) members present.

 The Board shall be responsible for the general control and management of the Academy and such other programs or activities as it may from time to time undertake, all to be consistent with the provisions of the Kentucky Revised Statutes, the regulations of the State Board of Education, and the mission of the Academy.
+Notwithstanding any provision in this Agreement, all personnel working in the Academy shall remain under the direction and control of his or her employing agency or school district.
 The Academy is an all-day learning environment established with multiple school districts, the locally operated career and technical center, postsecondary partners, and business and industry partners designed to graduate students with the academic and employability skills needed to have a competitive advantage in the global economy and for regional high-demand, high wage occupations.

 The Board may from time to time enter contracts with other persons or entities for assistance in the managing and operating the Academy and such other programs as it may from time to time undertake